 Men and women living in relatively deprived areas have a shorter life expectancy than those living in the least deprived areas.
 For more information see our health statistics page.

-After adjusting for housing costs, 25% of children in Oxford live below the poverty line.
-Three Oxford neighbourhoods have child poverty rates over 40% (Indices of Deprivation 2015).
+After adjusting for housing costs, 29% of children in Oxford live below the poverty line.
+According to the IoD 2019 rates of child poverty have reduced in the most deprived neighbourhoods but there remain six Oxford neighbourhoods with child poverty rates over 30% (Indices of Deprivation 2019).

 - The Indices of Deprivation 2015 - detailed report